timescale/docs/timescaledb/how-to-guides/time-buckets/index.md

 ### Months and years
 In addition to the time units supported by `time_bucket`, `time_bucket_ng` also supports months and years.
-For example, you can bucket data into three-month or five-year intervals.
+For example, you can bucket data into 3-month or 5-year intervals.

 ### Origin
 By default, `time_bucket_ng` uses Saturday, January 1, 2000 for its origin.
 This